nrfconnect/sdk-nrfxlib/zboss/doc/zboss_configuration.rst

 For a complete list of the ZBOSS configuration options, see the following files:

-* :file:`zboss/production/include/osif/libzboss_config.h` - library for Coordinators and Routers
+* :file:`zboss/production/include/osif/libzboss_config.h` - Library for Coordinators and Routers
-* :file:`zboss/production/include/osif/libzboss_config.ed.h` - library for End Devices
+* :file:`zboss/production/include/osif/libzboss_config.ed.h` - Library for End Devices

 The ZBOSS production library version is enabled by default with the :kconfig:option:`CONFIG_ZIGBEE_LIBRARY_PRODUCTION` Kconfig option.